 Low yields explained

 The low federal funds rate has acted as an anchor on yields offered by short-term instruments such as Treasury bills, deposit and savings accounts, money market funds, and other short-term bond funds.
-The average prime money market fund paid a seven-day yield of just 0.01% as of March 18, 2014, according to money fund tracker iMoneyNet, while yields on Treasury bills with maturities of three months or shorter hovered below 0.05%, and have even dipped into negative territory, at times, during the past five years, when nervous investors flocked to the highest-quality securities.
+The average taxable money market fund paid a seven-day yield of just 0.02% as of June 23, 2015, according to money fund tracker iMoneyNet, while yields on Treasury bills with maturities of three months or shorter hovered below 0.05%, and have even dipped into negative territory, at times, during the past five years, when nervous investors flocked to the highest-quality securities.